tidyverse/googledrive/internal/01_playing.md

     ## # ... with 5 more variables: permission_who <chr>, permission_role <chr>,
     ## #   permission_type <chr>, modified <date>, object <list>

-It looks a bit repetitive - right now I have a seperate line for everyone permission
+It looks a bit repetitive - right now I have a separate line for everyone permission

 ``` r
 metadata_tbl %>%